Flat 60% off

 !

-In this configuration, route map also has an implicit deny statement in the end.
-The route-map is applied on neighbor 192.168.1.1 outbound, this route-map has prefix list which is permitting 10.0.0.0/8 and 20.0.0.0/8 only to its neighbor.
+In this configuration, the route map also has an implicit deny statement at the end.
+The route-map is applied on neighbor 192.168.1.1 outbound, this route-map has a prefix list which permits 10.0.0.0/8 and 20.0.0.0/8 only to its neighbor.

 BGP routers also exchange information about the reachability of a destination.
 This is done through the use of routing updates, which are sent to inform other routers about changes to the routing table.

-These updates can include information about new routes that have become available, or routes that have become unavailable.
+These updates can include information about new routes that have become available or routes that have become unavailable.

 What is BGP Community?

-Transitive communities are propagated to BGP neighbors, while non-transitive communities are not.
+1. Transitive vs. Non-transitive: Transitive communities are propagated to BGP neighbors, while non-transitive communities are not.
 The default behavior is transitive.

-There are a few well-known BGP communities with predefined meanings.
+2. Well-Known Communities: There are a few well-known BGP communities with predefined meanings.
 For example:

-No-Export : Prevents the route from being advertised to external BGP peers.
+No-Export: Prevents the route from being advertised to external BGP peers.

 No-Advertise: Prevents the route from being advertised to any BGP peer.

-Network administrators can define and use custom communities based on their specific needs.
+3. Custom Communities: Network administrators can define and use custom communities based on their specific needs.
 These communities can be used to implement various policies or convey information about the route.

 Border Gateway Protocol (BGP) is used in several types of networks, including:

 1. Internet Service Providers (ISPs): ISPs use BGP to communicate routing data among several Internet autonomous systems.
-This enables effective traffic routing between various networks and geographies.

 2. Enterprise networks: In industrial networks, BGP is also used to exchange routing data across several sites or regions.
-This enables effective traffic routing within the same organization’s various departments.

 3. Data center networks: BGP is used in data center networks to exchange routing information between different parts of the same data center or between different data centers.
-This allows for efficient routing of traffic and enables features such as load balancing and failover.

 4. Service Provider networks: BGP is used by Service providers for efficient traffic routing between different networks and to provide redundancy.

-5. Inter-domain routing: BGP is the routing protocol used between different domains of the internet, it’s the only protocol that can be used to exchange routing information between different autonomous systems (AS).
+5. Inter-domain routing: BGP is the routing protocol used between different domains of the internet; it’s the only protocol that can be used to exchange routing information between different autonomous systems (AS).

 How to Learn BGP?